Lyczeq/Lyczeq/README.md

 I am Jakub Lyczko, frontend developer and a Computer Science student at Silesian University of Technology.
 I'm a big fan of **React**, **Next.js** and **Typescript** ❤️.
 I enjoy doing sport, reading books, programming and spending time with my friends.

-- 🔭 I’m currently working at SAP Labs Poland.
+- 🔭 I’m currently working at **SAP Labs Poland**.
 I develop [busola](https://github.com/kyma-project/busola) which is a Web based Kubernetes Dashboard.
 - 📫 You can reach me by sending an e-mail on jakublyczko1@gmail.com

 Technologies I use on a daily basis: